The Birth of Be Star Disks II. A High-Resolution Spectroscopic Campaign and TESS Observations of an Outburst of the Classical Be star {\lambda} Pavonis: Abstract

 \section{Abstract}

-Be stars are non-supergiant, rapidly rotating B stars that have shown emission lines originating in a circumstellar disk.
-The exact mechanisms that lead to disk formation and dissipation are not fully known although progress has been made with some systems.
-Here, we present a study of a disk outburst of the southern Be star $\lambda$ Pavonis (HD 173948).
-Our dataset comprises 698 high‑resolution spectra taken contemporaneously with TESS photometry in 2023.
-During the final days of TESS monitoring, the star began building a disk from a pristine diskless state.
-We find that the disk built within 5 days in optical \ion{H}{1} and \ion{He}{1} lines, while the disk is circularized in about 12 days.
-The disk began to decay in higher energy \ion{He}{1} first, then lower energy transitions, with the decay ending last for H$\alpha$.
-We examine non-radial pulsations both through TESS photometry and the line profile variations in Balmer lines, \ion{He}{1} lines, and the weak photospheric \ion{Si}{3} 5739 line.
+Be stars are rapidly-rotating B stars that have shown emission lines originating in a circumstellar disk.
+The mechanisms that lead to disk formation and dissipation are not known although progress has been made with some systems.
+We present a study of a disk outburst of the Be star $\lambda$ Pavonis.
+Our dataset comprises 698 high‑resolution spectra contemporaneous with TESS photometry in 2023.
+Near the end of TESS monitoring, the star began disk building from a pristine diskless state.
+We find the disk built within 5 days in optical \ion{H}{1} and \ion{He}{1} lines, while the disk circularized in about 12 days.
+The disk began to decay in higher excitation \ion{He}{1} first, then lower excitation transitions, with the decay ending last for H$\alpha$.
+We examine non-radial pulsations both through TESS photometry and the line profile variations (LPVs) in the spectroscopy.
 Our analysis indicates that two periodicities seen in TESS photometry (at 1.644 and 1.485 cycles d$^{-1}$) are not seen in the spectral lines before, during, or after the outburst.
-The strongest spectral signal is a periodicity at 0.163 cycles d$^{-1}$, which appears as a difference between the weaker signals.
+The strongest photometric signal is a periodicity at 0.163 cycles d$^{-1}$, which appears as a difference between the two weaker signals and is visible in the spectra without any apparent changes in amplitude or phase.
 We additionally find evidence for fast non-photometric pulsational variations over the course of spectroscopy obtained before, during, and after the outburst.
-These fast LPVs are strong, and interfere with the two weaker signals, causing their apparent incoherence.
+These fast LPVs are strong, and interfere with the two weaker signals, hampering our ability to detect them in spectroscopy.

 \keywords{Be stars (142), Early-type emission stars (428), Circumstellar disks (235), Variable stars (1761)}